iwarner/CodeBlender-Middleman/source/localizable/docs/continuous-intergration.md

 ## Thor
 Within each project is a [Thor][] script.
-This provides a means to conduct local CI and should be updated in regards to what happend on the [Jenkins][] Instance.
+This provides a means to conduct local CI and should be updated in regards to what happened on the [Jenkins][] Instance.

 Please read the [Thor][] wiki page for more information

 ## Todo
-* Setup a [Jenkins][] instance on the server to lint, build and test the app and site.
+* Set-up a [Jenkins][] instance on the server to lint, build and test the app and site.
 * Check out Ansible Works more
 * Check out Team City more